Henry S. Pratt

-Henry Seldon Pratt was an American football and basketball coach.
+Henry Selden Pratt (May 20, 1877 – March 25, 1940) was an American football player and coach of football and basketball.
+Pratt played quarterback for the Brown University football team, lettering in 1897–1899 and captaining the team in his senior year.
+In 1900, he played professional football for the Duquesne Country and Athletic Club.
 He served as the head football coach at the University of Cincinnati for one season in 1901, compiling a record of 1–4–1.
 Pratt was also the head basketball coach at Cincinnati during the same academic year, 1901–02, tallying a mark of 5–4.